 Lack of storage space is no excuse for not preparing.
 These water jugs collapse into a small space when not in use.

 For area lighting in a compact and rugged package, you can’t beat the TLL by Maratac.
 TLL is Temporary Landing Light – designed for marking helicopter landing sites.
 It has 3 modes – bright, dim, and strobe.
-It’s powered by a single C-cell battery.
-They are not currently available, but I checked with County Comm, and they expect to have more available in mid-February.
+It’s powered by a single C-cell battery (another model uses a D-cell).
+Occasionally available from County Comm.

 County Comm has top quality items in limited quantities that can’t be found anywhere else.
 Great EDC items!